-Since the 1990s it has been recognised that historic buildings and the wider heritage make a very significant positive contribution to regeneration, especially in town settings.
+Since the 1990s it has been recognised that historic buildings and the wider heritage make a very significant, positive contribution to the identity of places, and to the economy and regeneration, especially in town settings.
 Many communities now regret the loss of character of streets in old towns where improvements to living standards could have been carried out more sensitively.
-Keeping local historic character is an important part of a community's sense of place and supports many wider regeneration and investment initiatives.
-The accumulation of many small, unsympathetic changes to building elevations and alterations to architectural elements can gradually erode the character of historic places which are sensitive to change.
-To make sure that the positive effects of investment in buildings and spaces within historic places are long term, it is necessary to sensitively maintain and manage historic character.
+Keeping local historic character is an important part of a community's sense of place and supports many wider initiatives investment leading to regeneration.
+The accumulation of small, unsympathetic changes to building elevations and alterations to architectural elements can gradually erode the character of the buildings and historic places which are sensitive to change.
+To make sure that the positive effects of investment in buildings and spaces within historic places are longterm, it is necessary to sensitively maintain and manage historic character.

-30% of Scotland's population resides in small towns with between 2,000 and 20,000 population.
+30% of Scotland's population resides in small towns with a population between 2,000 and 20,000.
 Survey results from 33 small towns, in 20 local authority areas, were included in the Scottish Small Towns Report 2007-2013.
-Among several issues the report found that run-down built fabric and inappropriate change to historic buildings has contributed to the economic decline of those towns surveyed.
+The report found that run-down built fabric and inappropriate change to historic buildings has contributed to the economic decline of the towns that were surveyed.
 The report led to a number of initiatives, one of which is to address the backlog of investment in the historic fabric and character of small towns in order to support economic regeneration.